 Ok, here’s how I do it, but first…

 - I don’t brine my turkey.
-As I’ve state before, there is no particularly good reason for this other than I’m too lazy to do it, or I don’t think about it in advance.
+As I’ve stated before, there is no particularly good reason for this other than I’m too lazy to do it, or I don’t think about it in advance.
 Plus, I’m not sure I could find the refrigerator space for the container it would take.
 However, this should have no impact on if you want to brine and still follow the rest of my method/recipe.

 - Second, while this method will usually result in fairly crisp skin, it is not my focus.
 However, it will look great as far as the final presentation.